nelnn/bear.nvim/README.md

 - Use `<leader>df` in the repl session and input the dataframe variable.
 - Call `DFView` and input the dataframe variable.

-You can see my debugging setup [here](https://github.com/nelnn/dotfiles/blob/main/.config/nvim/lua/plugins/debugging.lua) as a reference.
+You can see my debugging setup [here](https://github.com/nelnn/dotfiles/blob/main/.config/nvim/lua/plugins/debugging.lua).

 > [!NOTE]